syncfusion-content/predictive-analytics-docs/predictive-analytics/Sample-sample92R.md

 # PRINCIPAL COMPONENTS pc <- prcomp(mtcars1,              center = TRUE,  # Centers means to 0 (optional).              scale = TRUE)  # Sets unit variance (helpful).
 {% endhighlight %}

-####By saving the analysis in an object—pc in this case—you can call additional functions for several functions.
+####By saving the analysis in an object pc in this case you can call additional functions for several functions.
 The first is summary() that gives the proportion of total variance accounted for by each component.
 The first line, standard deviation, contains the square roots of the eigenvalues of the covariance/correlation matrix.
 {% highlight r %}
 # OUTPUT